|Professor Tom Cochrane, Co-Project Lead|

 His current projects include work on intellectual property issues across the areas of Copyright, Digital Content and the Internet, Copyright and the Creative Industries in China, Open Content Licensing and the Creative Commons, Free and Open Source Software, Research Use of Patents, Science Commons, e-Research, Licensing of Digital Entertainment and Anti-Circumvention Law.
 He has organised numerous conferences on Intellectual Property and Internet Law in Australia, is a regular speaker at international and national conferences and has made a number of significant submissions to government in the area of Internet and IP Law.

 From 1998-2002 Brian was Head of the School of Law and Justice at Southern Cross University in New South Wales, Australia.
 From January 2002 to January 2007 Brian was Head of the School of Law at QUT in Brisbane; from 2007 to 2012 he was a specialist Research Professor in Intellectual Property and Innovation at QUT, leading QUT’s research activities in this area.
 Since March 2012 he has been the Executive Dean of Law at the Australian Catholic University (ACU).

-Professor Anne Fitzgerald is a Brisbane-based intellectual property and e-commerce lawyer.
-Since 2008 she has been a Professor in Law Research at QUT Law School where she teaches, supervises higher degree research students and is involved in several major research projects.
-Anne has a JSD degree from Columbia University, New York (2002) a LLM degree from Columbia University (1992) and a LLM (International Business Law) from the University of London (1989).
+Dr Anne Fitzgerald is a Barrister with experience in intellectual property and e-commerce law.
+From 2008 to 2014 she was a Professor at QUT Law School where she taught, supervised higher degree research students and was involved in several major research projects (notably the Open Access to Knowledge (OAK Law) project).
+Anne has a JSD degree from Columbia University, New York (2002) a LLM degree from Columbia University (1992) and a LLM (International Business Law) from the University College, University of London (1989).
 She is a member of the Queensland Bar and has also been admitted to legal practice in Victoria and Tasmania.